silentorbit/protobuf/README.markdown

 https://silentorbit.com/protobuf/

-Basic features of [Googles Protocol Buffers](http://code.google.com/apis/protocolbuffers/docs/overview.html) in C#.
+C# code generator for serialization into [Googles Protocol Buffers](http://code.google.com/apis/protocolbuffers/docs/overview.html) wire format.

-Parses a .proto file and generates a single C# source file with classes for every message as well as code for reading and writing them to the Protocol Buffers binary format.
+Parses a .proto file and generates C# source files with classes for every message as well as code for reading and writing them to the Protocol Buffers binary format.

 ## Basic Features

- * Binary that transform a .proto specification directly into complete c# code.
+ * CodeGenerator - transform a .proto specification directly into complete c# code.
  * Generated code is relatively easy to debug(only hope you wont have too)
  * Generated code does not use reflection, works after code obfuscation.
- * Build-in serialization of DateTime and TimeSpan

 ## Advanced Features